 Dennehy was rewarded with contract extensions in December of 2010 and July of 2011 and will remain behind the Merrimack bench through the 2018-19 season.

 Dennehy volunteered to take a more active administrative role in 2012 and was named Associate Athletic Director in August of that year.
 In addition to his coaching responsibilities, Dennehy spearheads the department's management of the renovated and expanded Merrimack Athletics Center, including the second ice rink, new Strength and Conditioning Center and new Sports Medicine Center.

-Under Dennehy's guidance, the crowds have returned to a renovated Lawler Rink over his tenure, as Merrimack has established itself as arguably the top home-ice team in all of Hockey East in recent years.
-Since 2009-10, the Warriors have posted a record of 35-10-5 within the friendly confines of Lawler Arena, fueled by a school-record 15 sellouts in 17 games in 2011-12.
+Under Dennehy's guidance, the crowds have returned to a renovated Lawler Rink over his tenure, as Merrimack has established itself as one of the top home-ice team in all of Hockey East in recent years.
+Since 2009-10, the Warriors have posted a record of 69-33-15 within the friendly confines of Lawler Rink, fueled by a school-record 15 sellouts in 17 games in 2011-12.
 Merrimack has played to at least eight sellout crowds in each of the last three seasons, as well.

-The 2009-10 Co-Hockey East Coach of the Year, Dennehy saw the fruits of his labors become a reality as the Warriors won a then-Division I program-record 16 games and qualified for the Hockey East Tournament for the first time since Hockey East expanded to 10 schools.
+The 2009-10 Co-Hockey East Coach of the Year, Dennehy saw the fruits of his labors become a reality that winter as the Warriors won a then-Division I program-record 16 games and qualified for the Hockey East Tournament for the first time since Hockey East expanded to 10 schools.
 After finishing sixth in the regular season, Merrimack then proceeded to win a playoff game for the first time since 1998 and defeated every Hockey East team at home and overall for the first time in the program's history.

-Dennehy's recruiting prowess has led him to the previously-unheard-of talents of former players such as Stephane Da Costa was named the NCAA and Hockey East Rookie of the Year in 2009-10 and was named an All-American in 2010-11.
-As a freshman in 2010-11, unheralded recruit Mike Collins led Hockey East in goals and points among rookies in 2010-11, while Joe Cannata, the first-ever Merrimack player to come from the U.S. Under-18 Development Program, completed his illustrious career as the school leader in wins (59), saves (3,152), goals-against average (2.47), save percentage (.915), games (122) and minutes (7,146).
+Dennehy's recruiting prowess has led him to the previously-unheard-of talents of former players such as Stephane Da Costa, who was named the NCAA and Hockey East Rookie of the Year in 2009-10 and was named an All-American in 2010-11.
+As a freshman in 2010-11, unheralded recruit Mike Collins led Hockey East in goals and points among rookies, while Joe Cannata, the first-ever Merrimack player to come from the U.S. Under-18 Development Program, completed his illustrious career as the school leader in wins (59), saves (3,152), goals-against average (2.47), save percentage (.915), games (122) and minutes (7,146).

 Dennehy was named the seventh head hockey coach in Merrimack College history on June 30, 2005.
 Dennehy came from the University of Massachusetts Amherst where he worked with former UMass head coach Don Cahoon from 2000-2005.